Skip to main content

 It can be as simple as one sentence or more detailed according to the complexities of your organization.
 See examples below to get you started:

-• Be sure to define responsibility and assign criticality ratings to each vendor you partner with and maintain documented reviews of the critical/high rated vendors.
-This could be a part of your Vendor Management Policy already, if so then make a reference to that policy in this section as well.
+• Be sure to define responsibility and assign criticality ratings to each vendor you partner with, and maintain documented reviews of the critical/high rated vendors.
+This could be a part of your Vendor Management Policy already, if so, make a reference to that policy in this section as well

-• Sample Copy: The CISO is the owner of this document and is responsible for ensuring that this procedure is reviewed in line with CLIENT’s review requirements.
+• Sample Copy.
+The CISO is the owner of this document and is responsible for ensuring that this procedure is reviewed in line with [Client name]’s review requirements

 • Determine a cadence for review of the policy for updates (at least annually is a suggested minimum)